All You Need to Know About Sun and Shade Grass Seed

 Seeding and Overseeding

-Early fall is the ideal time to seed or overseed your lawn with Pennington Smart Seed's grass seed and fertilizer mixes for sun and shade lawns, whether you live in the north or in southern transitional zones.
+Early fall is the ideal time to seed or overseed your lawn with the cool-season grass varieties in Pennington The Rebels and Pennington Smart Seed grass seed and fertilizer mixes for sun and shade lawns, whether you live in the north or in southern transitional zones.
 Plant seed about 45 days before your area's typical first fall frost date.

 Watering